NolSpencer/SPL_Project/README.md

 # Structure of Programming Languages - Project

-C++ and R are both very influential in

 In the following example code, the following programming paradigms will be showcased:
 1. [Compiled vs. Interpreted](#compiled-vs-interpreted)
 2. [Automatic Garbage Collection vs. Manual Garbage Collection](#automatic-garbage-collection-vs-manual-garbage-collection)